 Catching the driver could give you the ability to seek compensation from him or her as an individual.
 Second, realize that with an attorney’s help you could still recover the costs of your hospital charges, personal pain and suffering, and lost wages even if police haven’t caught the driver.

-Don’t hesitate to get help from an auto accident attorney after a harmful hit-and-run accident in Fort Lauderdale.
+Don’t hesitate to get help from an attorney after a harmful hit-and-run accident in Fort Lauderdale.
 These accidents can be especially difficult to maneuver, especially if your insurance company denies your claim or suspects you of fraud.
 Whether another driver caused property damage, serious personal injuries, or the unexpected death of a loved one before taking off, we can help.

 Florida is a no-fault insurance state.
 While this can prove a challenge to drivers when the at-fault driver is present, it can actually be a bolster when the driver flees the scene of an accident.
 The injured victim can seek coverage through his or her own insurance company even if the police do not find the driver at fault.